juandiegomunoz/salesreceipt/README.md

 Account to store the code in a repository and make it accesible to third parties.

 ### Circle CI
 For running the builds and test automatically.
+A configuration file is created at .circleci directory in order to test and build the solution.

-### Code Inspector
+### Github Actions
-To check the quality of code.
+A workflow file has been created in .github/workflows directory called dotnetcore.yml in order to test and build the solution.

 ## Data Structures